Amazon’s Prime Day: What to expect this year

 30 hours to shop

-Vice president of Amazon Prime, Greg Greeley, says the goal is to offer deals to “a record number of shoppers.”
+Greg Greeley, vice president of Amazon Prime, says the goal is to offer deals to “a record number of shoppers.”

-Amazon says customers who do not already have Prime memberships can sign up for one on or before July 11 to take advantage of this year’s deals.
+Amazon says customers who do not already have Prime memberships can sign up on or before July 11 to take advantage of this year’s deals.
 Prime costs about $100 per year.

+There will also be deals on Amazon’s Prime Now platform, which offers same-day delivery in select cities.

 Televisions on sale

-The company said there will be some “amazing” deals on a “variety” of television brands — including the Amazon Fire TV edition of the ultra high-definition Element 4K TV.
+We don’t yet know much about what the Prime Day offers will be.
+But the company did say there will be some “amazing” deals on a “variety” of television brands — including the Amazon Fire TV edition of the ultra high-definition Element 4K TV.

 “Amazon is planning one of its largest total volume TV deals in history with a record level of inventory but once again, the TV deals will likely sell out,” the company said in a press release.

-Items selling out lightening fast plagued Prime Day’s inaugural event back in 2015.
+Items selling out lightning-fast plagued Prime Day’s inaugural event back in 2015.
 Last year, Amazon beefed up inventory.
 But Prime Day 2016 was beleaguered by some technical difficulties when some customers found it difficult to add certain deals to their shopping carts.

 More customers abroad will have access